danielthegray/bad-link-finder-js/README.md

 * **`--crawl-depth MAX_DEPTH_TO_CRAWL` (can also be `-c`):**
 	This option will restrict crawling to URLs up to a certain number of "levels" down from the root URL provided (the last command line argument).
+* **`--max-retries MAX_RETRIES` can also be `-r`):**
+	This option will limit the number of times a URL is retried (if it times out).
+By default, it will retry once.
+Also note that the URL will not be retried immadiately; it will be added to the bottom of the stack to be checked after all the other URLs have been checked.
 * **`--verbose` (can also be `-v`):**
 	This options increases the verbosity, which means that it will also print links that return 2xx or 3xx HTTP response codes.